kRamekar/Pandemic_2019_Predictions/README.md

 # Pandemic_2019_Predictions

 ## Overview
 This project focuses on analysing COVID-19 data to build predictive models that can aid in the early detection or forecasting of COVID-19 infections.
-The analysis is carried out using Python, leveraging essential libraries for data manipulation, visualisation, and machine learning
+The analysis is carried out using Python, leveraging essential libraries for data manipulation, visualisation, and machine learning and algorithms.

 ## Project Structure
 The notebook is organized into several distinct sections, each dedicated to a specific aspect of the workflow: